milvus-io/milvus/docs/design_docs/retrieve_entity.md

 4. Convert the statistics into an inverted index from Range to SegmentID for each `Sealed` segment;
 5. Check whether the requested primary key exists in any inverted index of `Sealed` segment, return empty if not found;
 6. [optional] Use the bloomfilter to filter out segments where the primary key does not exist;
-7. Use binary search to find specified entity in each segment where the primary key may exist;
+7. Use binary search to find the specified entity in each segment where the primary key may exist;

 ### APIs